Interference and Suppression

 Real-Life Scenario:

-It’s like learning that your car’s muffler is too loud and disturbing others—you’d fix it by adjusting the muffler or adding sound dampening.
-Similarly, adjusting the keying waveform and using filters helps eliminate key-click interference.
+It’s like discovering that your car’s muffler is too loud and disturbing your neighbors—you’d fix it by adjusting or replacing the muffler to reduce noise.
+Similarly, checking and adjusting the keying filter and transmitter stages eliminates key-click interference.

 Key Takeaways: